psreek-ai/SiebelCRMSemanticSearch/docs/TDD 2 - Vector Database and Indexing Pipeline.md

 # Technical Design Document 2: Vector Database and Indexing Pipeline

-**Version:** 2.2
+**Version:** 3.0
 **Date:** 2025-10-17
 **Owner:** AI / Data Engineering Team

 ## 1. Objective
-This document provides the technical specifications for generating vector embeddings from the staged Siebel narratives and populating the **Oracle Autonomous Database** vector store.
-We will use **PL/SQL and DBMS_CLOUD** to call the OCI Generative AI service directly from the database, eliminating the need for external Python scripts.
-The pre-configured DBMS_CLOUD package in Autonomous Database simplifies OCI service integration.
+This document provides the technical specifications for generating vector embeddings from the staged Siebel narratives and populating the **Oracle Database 23ai** vector store on Azure VM.
+We will use **PL/SQL and DBMS_CLOUD** to call **Azure AI Foundry's OpenAI Service** directly from the database, eliminating the need for external Python scripts.
+This approach leverages Oracle 23ai's AI Vector Search capabilities with Azure's unified AI platform.

 ## 2. Architecture Overview